 HPE Subject Area Years 3 and 4

-PSC: Contribute to a civil society: identify various communities to which they belong and what they can do to make a difference.
+- Contribute to a civil society: identify the various communities to which they belong and what they can do to make a difference.

-CCT: Draw conclusions and design a course of action: scrutinize ideas or concepts, test conclusions and modify actions when designing a course of action.
+- Draw conclusions and design a course of action: draw on prior knowledge and use evidence when choosing a course of action or drawing a conclusion

 State the learning intention: Today we are going explore the ‘N’ word in inclusioN: Nurture.